 This concentration is designed for health services professionals interested in gaining an understanding of information technology, the management of clinical and financial information, and the utilization of integrated decision support systems within and across the health care industry.

 Prerequisites: Same as for Master of Health Administration

-Core Courses: 24 semester hours Same as for Master of Health Administration.
+Total program: 36 semester hours Core Courses: 24 semester hours

+Same as for Master of Health Administration.

 Health Information Management